Seb1994/weather-app/README.md

 - Scaling and quality of code
   - Add tests (Pure function tests, component/unit tests)
   - Folder structure
-- Add more weather icons
+- Download all weather icons as png's and have them stored locally in assets folder
 - Overall improvements of UI